One American killed in attack on hotel in Mali - State Department

 The total number of U.S. citizens at the hotel during the siege was unclear.

-In all, the defence official said, 22 military and civilian Pentagon employees were in Bamako at the time of the attack and all have been accounted for.
+In all, the defense official said, 22 military and civilian Pentagon employees were in Bamako at the time of the attack and all have been accounted for.

 About 1,000 U.S. special forces are deployed across Africa at any given time.